Tobias Matthay

-Tobias Augustus Matthay (19 February 1858 – 15 December 1945) was an English pianist, teacher, and composer.
+Tobias Augustus Matthay (19 February 1858 – 15 December 1945) was a British pianist, teacher, and composer.

-Biography

-Matthay was born in Clapham, Surrey, in 1858 to parents who had come from northern Germany and eventually became naturalised British subjects.
+Early life and education

+Matthay was born on 19 February 1858 in Clapham, London to Tobias Matthey and Dorothea Matthey.
+Both of Mathay's parents were language teachers who were born in Bergisches Land, Prussia (present-day Germany).
+Matthay was the elder brother of the music professor and examiner Dorothea Kennedy (née Matthay).

 He entered London's Royal Academy of Music in 1871 and eight months later he received the first scholarship given to honour the knighthood of its principal, Sir William Sterndale Bennett.
 At the academy, Matthay studied composition under Sir William Sterndale Bennett and Arthur Sullivan, and piano with William Dorrell and Walter Macfarren.

+Career

 He served as a sub-professor there from 1876 to 1880, and became an assistant professor of pianoforte in 1880, before being promoted to professor in 1884.
 With Frederick Corder and John Blackwood McEwen, he co-founded the Society of British Composers in 1905.
 Matthay remained at the RAM until 1925, when he was forced to resign because McEwen—his former student who was then the academy's Principal—publicly attacked his teaching.